Firmness: Firm (7.5/10)

 The Mattress Nerd’s Take: Helix makes high-quality hybrid mattresses that are specifically tailored to sleep positions and needs.
 In this Helix Plus mattress review, we take a look at the Helix Plus, a hybrid mattress designed specifically for plus size sleepers with an extra layer and high-density materials to help provide the support needed for a restful sleep.

-The Helix Plus mattress’ combination of foam and pocketed coils gives the bed a firm, supportive feel that’s perfect for heavier sleepers.
+The Helix Plus mattress’ combination of foam and pocketed coils gives the bed a firm, supportive feel that’s perfect for heavier sleepers (in fact we think it’s one of the best mattresses for heavy people).
 Heavyweight sleepers should feel like they’re sleeping “on” the mattress, but will still experience some contouring around the body in any sleeping position thanks to the additional contour layer.
 The mattress is also slightly less firm than similar beds (for instance, the WinkBed) on the market, making it appealing for tall and heavy sleepers who don’t enjoy an extra firm feel.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|